 - Committing to carrying out data impact assessments and consulting with the Information Commissioner's Office where appropriate.

 We will apply appropriate protection and management of any personally identifiable information you share with Education Scotland.
 Any personal information you do provide will be held and processed by Education Scotland in accordance with the Data Protection Act 1998 (DPA) and the GDPR.
-We will not pass on your details to any third party unless you give Education Scotland permission to do so.

 Privacy Notice – How We Process Your Personal Information

 Any personal information provided to Education Scotland will only be used to discharge our statutory functions and other relevant legislation, maintain our accounts and records and to support and manage our staff.
 We will only use information for those purposes, but we will share it with others for other purposes where it is legal and justifiable.